PI control

 Here is what we found so far:

 Unfortunately, the I-controller has poor performance.
 Let’s take a closer look.
-The closed-loop transfer function from rr to yy using I-control is
+The closed-loop transfer function from to using I-control is

 We conclude two things:

-2. The imaginary part of the poles grows with kk, so increasing kk makes the system more oscillatory.
+The imaginary part of the poles grows with , so increasing makes the system more oscillatory.
 This is similar to what happened when we tried using P-control on a second-order system.

 So clearly, I-control replaced one problem (nonzero steady-state error) with another problem (slow and oscillatory response).
 The solution to this problem is to use a proportional-integral (PI) controller, which is a combination of a proportional gain and an integrator